dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ---

-The `Add-Migration` command generates code to create the initial database schema.
 The schema is based on the model specified in the `MvcMovieContext` (In the *Data/MvcMovieContext.cs* file).
 The `Initial` argument is used to name the migrations.
 Any name can be used, but by convention a name that describes the migration is used.
 See [Introduction to migrations](xref:data/ef-mvc/migrations#introduction-to-migrations) for more information.

 The `Update-Database` command runs the `Up` method in the *Migrations/{time-stamp}_InitialCreate.cs* file, which creates the database.